mslocrian/docker-openconnect-vpn/README.md

 # Docker AnyConnect VPN
-The goal here is to be able to provide AnyConnect VPN connectivity via a docker container.
+The goal here is to be able to provide PaloAlto GlobalConnect SAML Based VPN connectivity via a docker container.

-I've experienced issues with AnyConnect and its desire to take over the system routing table, and bugs where its failure can cause other host based networking issues.

-To work around this, I wanted to get the VPN isolated into its own docker container, where it can do what it likes within the container context, but hopefully not affect much outside that.
+This requires some X11 Forwarding, so you'll need to work that connectivity out since a QT window will be displayed which handles the initial SAML authentication.

 Once the tunnel comes up, then you can route whatever traffic you like over the assigned ip address (172.32.0.200 from docker-compose.yml).

 Note that I run this on an Ubuntu desktop.
-I also run Quagga (zebra) on the local machine, and have a bunch of /32 static routes routing to the 172.32.0.200 docker address.
+I also run FRR (zebra) on the local machine, and have a bunch of /32 static routes routing to the 172.32.0.200 docker address.
 You can manage it however you prefer, though.